 Scientific evidence over the last decade has pointed to various species of fungi as a source of antioxidants.
 The main antioxidants in edible mushrooms are carbohydrates such as beta-glucans, phenolic compounds, and vitamins such as ascorbic acid and tocopherols.

-Considering the current problems that humanity faces in terms of chronic-degenerative diseases and the need for nutritious food, the study of edible and medicinal mushroom species, which present bioactive molecules of interest to health is of vital importance.
+Considering the current problems that humanity faces in terms of chronic-degenerative diseases and the need for nutritious food, the study of edible and medicinal mushroom species, which present bioactive molecules of health interest are of vital importance.

 In addition to the antioxidant capacity, fungi may contain molecules that inhibit the growth of microorganisms and viral infections, some compounds with these properties are the phenols mentioned above.
 This also highlights the importance of the antibiotic and antiviral potential of fungi.